 Teen drivers in Maine get some breaks and some tough requirements at the same time.
-You can get a learner's permit as young as 15, as long as you've completed an approved driver's education course.
+You can get a learner's permit as young as 15 years old, as long as you've completed an approved driver's education course.
 On the other hand, Maine is one of the states that employs a graduated licensing system that restricts some privileges for drivers under 18.

-Furthermore, new licenses for all drivers under 21 are provisional.
+Furthermore, new licenses for all drivers under 21 years old are provisional.
 This means the Bureau of Motor Vehicles (BMV) can suspend your license immediately if you get a traffic ticket.

 How to Apply for a Teen License